A polyhedral characterization of quasi-ordinary singularities: The invariant and the main theorem

 \item In each cycle of the construction we embed the singularity into an ambient space with one dimension more.
 From this we then obtain refined information on the hypersurface.
 This is highly motivated by Teissier's approach to local uniformization for Abhyankar valuations, see \cite{T}.
 His idea is to embed a given singularity into a suitable higher dimensional ambient space such that it becomes an overweight deformation of a toric variety.
 Then a local resolution of the original singularity can be obtained from that of the associated toric variety.

-\item Moreover, this construction is slightly connected to the invariant by Bierstone and Milman for constructive resolution of singularities in characteristic zero, see \cite{BMheavy} or \cite{BMlight}.
+\item This construction is slightly connected to the invariant by Bierstone and Milman for constructive resolution of singularities in characteristic zero, see \cite{BMheavy} or \cite{BMlight}.
 In \cite{BerndBM} the second author connected their invariant with certain polyhedra.
-More precisely, at the beginning $ \delta ( f ) := | v ( 1 ) | = v(1)_1 + \ldots + v(1)_d $ is the resolution invariant for $ f $.
-Therefore, $ v(1) \in \IQ^d_\gqz $ is a refined information of $ \delta (f ) \in \IQ_\gqz $ and $ v ( t + 1 ) $ can be interpret as a generalization of $ \delta ( f^{ (t) } ) $ to a situation with weighted coordinates. \end{enumerate} \end{Rk}
+More precisely, $ \delta ( f ) := | v_1 | = v_{1,1} + \ldots + v_{1,d} $ is the resolution invariant for $ f $.
+Therefore, $ v_1 \in \IQ^d_\gqz $ is a refined information of $ \delta (f ) \in \IQ_\gqz $ and $ v_{t + 1} $ can be interpret as a generalization of $ \delta ( f^{ (t) } ) $ to a situation with weighted coordinates.

+\item The assumption of $ f $ being irreducible implicitly appears when we state that the initial form at the vertex $ v_1 $ is a a power of a single binomial.
+If $ f $ is not irreducible, this is not necessarily the case (e.g., see \cite{GR_Bernd}).
+Nonetheless, it is possible to generalize the construction to arbitrary polynomials, but this requires more technical efforts that are not needed for the present result.
+This will be the subject of a future work.

+\item In \cite{As}, Assi proves an irreducibility criterion for \qo polynomials.
+Different criteria of such type have been obtained by \cite{Evelia_Gwo_irred} or \cite{GV}.
+One may wonder if is possible to modify our construction in such a way that we can additionally detect if the given polynomial is irreducible.
+Since Construction \ref{The_Construction} is not fixed to \qo polynomials, we would obtain an irreducibility criterion for a larger class of polynomials (see also \cite{GR_Bernd}).
+Hence this problem requires a more subtle study and will be the subject of a future work.
+The restriction of such a criterion to quasi-ordinary polynomials will give exactly Assi's criterion. \end{enumerate} \end{Rk}